 Note: This information was developed to provide consumers with general information and guidance about insurance coverages and laws.
 It is not intended to provide a formal, definitive description or interpretation of Department policy.
 For specific Department policy on any issue, regulated entities (insurance industry) and interested parties should contact the Department.

 Fires and natural disasters are unforeseen and unpredictable, and the recovery process can be overwhelming.
-If your property or home was insured you will have to work through your company’s claims process, and you may be approached by an “insurance adjuster” who claims he or she can obtain a more favorable settlement from your insurance company.
+If your property or home was insured you will have to work through your company’s claims process.
+You may be approached by an individual claiming they can obtain a more favorable settlement from your insurance company.
 You should always be suspicious of any individual offering a service or benefit that sounds or appears “too good to be true” and contact the Department before entering into a contract or formal agreement that raises questions or suspicion.

 This fact sheet provides information about public adjusters and answers some frequently asked questions.
 For more information please visit insurance.illinois.gov or call the Department toll-free at (866) 445-5364.

 What is an adjuster?

 - A “company adjuster" is employed by an employee of your insurance company.
 They represent the interest of the insurance company and are paid by the insurance company.
 They will not charge you a fee.